-Biological assets are measured at their fair values less costs to sell.
-The fair values of Level 2 biological assets are determined based on current market prices of livestock of similar age, breed and genetic merit while Level 3 are determined based on cost plus reasonable profit margin or replacement cost as applicable.
+Swine livestock are measured at their fair values less costs to sell.
+The fair values are determined based on current market prices of livestock of similar age, breed and genetic merit.
 Costs to sell include commissions to brokers and dealers, nonrefundable transfer taxes and duties.
 Costs to sell exclude transport and other costs necessary to get the biological assets to the market.